 Details of the entry requirements for each of our postgraduate taught degrees are provided in our postgraduate prospectus.
 Please read them carefully, as there can sometimes be additional requirements, such as the need for working experience or a very specific academic background.

-We expect evidence of some research experience, for example through a masters degree project.
-In addition to the standard application papers, you will need to submit a research proposal, outlining how you intend to go about your research.
+We usually expect evidence of some research experience (for example through a Bachelors or Masters degree that included a thesis component or work as a research assistant).
+In addition to the standard application papers, a research proposal is essential, outlining how you intend to go about your research.

 To study on the International Foundation Year you will need a minimum IELTS score of 5.5.